 In real life they should look like this with the big fibre washer directly under the nut with the two smaller ones below it.
 The large fibre washer provides a lip that the rubber boot cover snaps onto to cover the terminal and top nut.

 The starter motor all back together and ready to fit!
+It should spin clockwise.

 To prevent oil leaks from the oil feed pipe, I annealed the copper washers (heat to cherry red for a few minutes and then quench them in cold water) before putting everything back together again.